Small Business IT: What can go wrong

 You can also avoid server failure altogether simply by recognising that hard drives do fail and building that into your planning and budgeting.
 Don’t ignore beeping noises and don’t keep running your server for yet another year with your fingers crossed.
 One day you will no longer be able to get away with it.

-A decade ago, viruses may well have been top of my list.
+A decade ago, viruses may well have been top of a list of small business IT problems.
 Now, their impact has reduced significantly, though there are still some nasties out there.

 One of the worst is a crypto-locker virus which has been developed by criminals to extort money from companies.
 This type of virus will lock-down your systems and data.